What’s the project about?

 To enrol you and your team into IAHA’s Cultural Responsiveness Training Program – at no cost to you or your practice – please contact training@Iaha.com.au.

-To support your enrolment, please provide the names and contact email addresses for all staff and include NQPHN ITC in the email subject line.
+To support your enrollment, please provide all staff’s names and contact email addresses and include NQPHN ITC in the email’s subject line.

 When and where are workshops being held?

-Face to face workshops will be held in various sites across the NQPHN region in the 2023-24 financial year.
-To get the most out of the sessions, IAHA encourage all workshop participants to have completed levels one and two online before attending face to face workshops.
+Face-to-face workshops will be held at various sites across the NQPHN region in the 2024-25 financial year.
+IAHA encourages all workshop participants to complete levels one and two online before attending face-to-face workshops to get the most out of the sessions.

 More information will be added to this website and sent to services.